-A pooled analysis of data from seven studies found that higher blood estrogen levels may modestly increase breast cancer risk before menopause .
+A pooled analysis of data from 7 studies found higher blood estrogen levels may modestly increase breast cancer risk before menopause .

 For example, in the early phase of the menstrual cycle (follicular), estrogen levels are much lower than in the late phase (luteal).

 Blood estrogen levels are affected by many factors.
 Some of these are under your control.

 All of these steps may help lower the risk of breast cancer and other chronic diseases.